Ever had an air plant? Which air plant should you get? Tillandsia (air plants) require a good deal of care, but they're definitely worth it!

-If you see yellow garden spiders in the landscape, don't squash them!
+If you see yellow garden spiders in your garden, don't squash them!
 Be thankful.
-Argiope aurantia are large, bright & beautiful beneficial predators.
+Argiope aurantia are large, bright, beautiful, and beneficial predators.
 They are also a sign of healthy garden ecology.

 Truly blue flowers can be tough to find, but Appalachian gentian really produces them, developing large buds that bloom into beautiful blue flowers in late summer/early fall.

 Eggshell seed-starting pots are my new biodegradable favorites!
 Economical, practical & cute, they make starting seeds at home fun and easy.